-• extendedLagrangian < Add extended degree of freedom >
+extendedLagrangian < Add extended degree of freedom > Context: colvar Acceptable Values: boolean Default Value: off

 Description: Adds a fictitious particle to be coupled to the colvar by a harmonic spring.
 The fictitious mass and the force constant of the coupling potential are derived from the parameters extendedTimeConstant and extendedFluctuation, described below.
 Biasing forces on the colvar are applied to this fictitious particle, rather than to the atoms directly.
-This implements the extended Lagrangian formalism used in some metadynamics simulations [45].
-The energy associated with the extended degree of freedom is reported under the MISC title in NAMD's energy output.
+This implements the extended Lagrangian formalism used in some metadynamics simulations [49].
+The energy associated with the extended degree of freedom is reported along with bias energies under the MISC title in NAMD's energy output.